stellarshenson/cookiecutter-data-science/README.md

 ## Upstream

-This fork is based on [DrivenData's Cookiecutter Data Science](https://github.com/drivendataorg/cookiecutter-data-science).
+This fork stands on the shoulders of [DrivenData's giants](https://github.com/drivendataorg/cookiecutter-data-science) - peeping over their shoulder at the excellent work they've done, then adding some opinionated tweaks while they do the heavy lifting.
 See the [upstream documentation](https://cookiecutter-data-science.drivendata.org/) for the original project.

 ## Contributing